mendix/docs/content/en/docs/community-tools/contribute-to-mendix-docs/_index.md

 * Have a GitHub account (sign up at [Join GitHub](https://github.com/join))

-You can create and edit files online within GitHub.
-If you want to work outside GitHub, Mendix recommends using the following tools to contribute to the Mendix documentation:
+You can create and edit files directly online within GitHub, or outside GitHub using your preferred writing and committing tools.

-* For writing, editing, and previewing documentation – [Typora](https://typora.io/), [Visual Studio Code](https://code.visualstudio.com), or Visual Studio Code in the browser (accessible by pressing <kbd>Period</kbd> after opening your fork of the **mendix / docs** repository)
-* For committing your documentation – [Sourcetree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://desktop.github.com/)

 ## Editing the Documentation in GitHub {#editing}

-To edit existing documentation, follow these steps:
+To edit existing documentation in GitHub, follow these steps:

 1. Click **View on GitHub** in the upper-right corner of the specific Mendix documentation page that you want to work on.